pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform--Sam-Coupe.md.md

 ## The stack

-In the default `allram` subtype, an area for the stack is reserved in segments B+D, by default 1024 bytes are made available, this can increased or decreased using the option `-pragma-define:CRT_STACK_SIZE=nnnn` where `nnnn` is the required size.
+In the default `allram` subtype, an area for the stack is reserved in segments A+B, by default 1024 bytes are made available, this can increased or decreased using the option `-pragma-define:CRT_STACK_SIZE=nnnn` where `nnnn` is the required size.

 # Real Hardware